-The summary plan description (SPD) - the basic descriptive document - is a plain-language explanation of the plan and must be comprehensive enough to inform participants of their rights and responsibilities under the plan.
-It also informs participants about the plan features and what to expect of the plan.
+The summary plan description (SPD) is a plain-language explanation of the plan and must be comprehensive enough to inform participants of their rights and responsibilities under the plan.
+It also informs participants about the plan's features and what to expect of the plan.